iffse/burnback-3d/README.md

 When using Gmsh and the script, you can define boundary conditions with physical groups with the following naming conventions in surfaces:

-- `inlet 0`: The boundary is an inlet, where the propellant starts to burn.
-The number after the condition is the initial condition applied in that boundary.
+- `inlet`: The boundary is an inlet, where the propellant starts to burn.
+You can later give it a value as the boundary in boundary panels, if you want a boundary starts to be already burnt for the given time.
 - `outlet`: Used for boundaries where the combustion ends, like the shell of the container.
 - `symmetry`: Used to indicate that a boundary defines a symmetry.
 The condition will automatically find the normal vector pointing outwards of the mesh if the boundary triangles are provided in a standard way (such as the output given by Gmsh).
 In other case, the vector is reversed and you should manually change its sign in the boundary conditions panel.
 - `condition`: Placeholder for conditions that should be changed later in Burnback GUI (will be treated as outlet by default).